 Heat supply consumes particularly high amounts of energy

-About 72 terawatt hours (TWh) of final energy were consumed in 2017 in the area of the Regional Authority FrankfurtRheinMain.
-Final energy is defined as that part of the energy produced that reaches the consumer, for example in the form of fuels or electricity.
-A particularly large amount of energy is consumed for heat.
-Overall, fossil energy sources dominate, the share of renewable energy is very low.
+In 2017 about 72 terawatt hours (TWh) of final energy were consumed in the area of the Regional Authority FrankfurtRheinMain.
+Final energy is that part of the produced energy that reaches the consumer, for example in the form of fuels or electricity.
+A particularly large amount of energy is needed for heat.
+Overall, fossil energy sources prevail , the share of renewable energy is very low.

 Final energy consumption: Most energy is needed to provide heat

-Almost half (46 percent or ≈ 35 TWh) of the region's total final energy consumption in 2017 was accounted for by the provision of heat.
-About 29 percent was used for fossil fuels for mobility (≈ 22 TWh/a) and 25 percent as electricity (≈ 19 TWh/a).
-Electricity consumption also includes electricity for heat generation and electricity for mobility.
-The high shares of heat and fossil fuels for mobility in total energy consumption make it clear that, in addition to electricity generation, heat generation and fuels for mobility from renewable energy sources are very important for the energy transition.
+Almost half (46 percent or ≈ 35 TWh) of the region's total final energy in 2017 was needed for the provision of heat.
+About 29 percent was used as fossil fuels for mobility (≈ 22 TWh/a) and 25 percent as electricity (≈ 19 TWh/a).
+Electricity consumption also includes electricity for heat generation and mobility.
+The high shares of heat and fossil fuels for mobility in total energy consumption clarify that, in addition to electricity generation, heat generation and fuels for mobility from renewable energy sources are very important for the energy transition.